mmartial/ComfyUI-Nvidia-Docker/README.md

 - also available: [FLUX.1dev with ComfyUI and Stability Matrix](https://blg.gkr.one/20240810-flux1dev/)

 ## Building the container

+The `comfyui-nvidia-base` (`base`) image contains the prerequisites to enable a ComfyUI installation from its latest release from GitHub.

+The `comfyui-nvidia-docker` (`local`) image contains the installation of the core components of ComfyUI from its latest release from GitHub.

 Running `make` will show us the different build options; `local` is the one most people will want.